thisisvarma/BigData/README.md

 ### Web interfaces:

-Once VB is ready, we should be able to lauch any interface from below list.
+Once VB is ready, we should be able to lauch any interfaces from below list.
 Here are some useful links to navigate to various UI's:

 	YARN resource manager: (http://localhost:8088)
 	HDFS: (http://localhost:50070/dfshealth.html)